C++ API Reference

 When retracting from Touch, this field can be used to specify the desired retraction direction when clearing the surrounding objects.
 If not provided, the retract direction will be calculated based on the parameters specified in RegionOfInterest.
 The direction should be given in the cell base frame.

-List of goal configurations to plan to.
+The goals to plan to.

 The path will be planned according to the selected goal prioritization method.